-Views from the Rock
+Amazing Views From the Rock

 Depending on where you are, you can completely focus on the busy port or the Atlas mountains of Morocco.
-Or you can see a plane take off at Gibraltar airport or the Spanish coast looking east.
+Or you can see a plane take off at Gibraltar airport or the Spanish coast with the city of Algeciras looking east.

 The Great Siege Tunnels

 You don’t even need to be very close to the Rock to see that it almost resembles a Swiss cheese.
 There are so many holes in the surface that it becomes quite obvious why Gibraltar has always had this strategic edge over other places.

 The construction of the tunnel system began during the so called Great Siege during the time of the American War of Independence.
 French and Spanish forces had hoped to be able to take advantage of the weakened position of the British.

 They eventually reached The Notch, a protruding projection on the northern face of the mountain where they mounted their guns to fight back the attackers.
 The openings you can see from the foot of the Rock were also once armed with artillery, a very effective system to hold the territory against even larger armies.

 Visiting the tunnels you learn a great deal about the history of Gibraltar as a military outpost during a number of conflicts, including WWII (interestingly, nobody quite knows what the tunnels were used for back then).

-The Moorish Castle
+The Moorish Castle of Gibraltar

 Without doubt there are better Moorish Castles in the South of Spain than the one in Gibraltar.
 The structure is not much more than a glorified ruin – the tower is reconstructed to the point of allowing you to climb up and look down, but then you do get those views and better views from other spots on the Rock as well.